SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

             Compute purchase price per kw
             Pick nearest generator capacity and use those prices per kw Round actual capacity to integer

+    Test when there are demand points but no consumption Test when there are no demand points
     Add unelectrified option for zero consumption

     Report projected population count
-    Report projected household count
+    Report projected connection count
     Need total initial and total recurring costs
-    Need intermediate costs like diesel fuel cost per year Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge Change use of maximum to total (e.g. connection count)
+    Need intermediate costs like diesel fuel cost per year

+    Draft jupyter notebook that starts from the population of a single node

     Check for required columns like name
-    Test that we only use most recent year if multiple years are given Replace geopy geocoding with error message about expected longitude latitude Add warning if peak_demand_in_kw is nan or zero Use global value if local value is nan
+    Replace geopy geocoding with error message about expected longitude latitude Add warning if peak_demand_in_kw is nan or zero Use global value if local value is nan
+    Test that we only use most recent year if multiple years are given

     Consider having different transformer tables for different locations Add acknowledgments to separate tools